(image via imgflip)

 Furthermore, news outlets that rely mostly on advertising have similar business models as social media platforms and will similarly act in the best interest of their advertisers instead of their readers/viewers.
 This includes most television and radio but also free websites, and they predictably tend to provide more titillating sensationalism and clickbait than accurate information.
 To get reliability, you have to demand reliability.

 And there are actually numerous reliable media outlets.
 Media bias has been a core issue of mine for a few years now, largely due to various attacks by politicians upon journalism as well as the rising prevalence of misinformation on social media.
-After years of searching, the source of media bias ratings that has most won my trust is Media Bias / Fact Check (MB/FC).
-I have found them to be more accurate and comprehensive than Ad Fontes Media and AllSides, and you can read more of what I have to say about them here.
+After years of searching, the source of media bias ratings that has won my trust is Media Bias / Fact Check (MB/FC), and you can read my reasons here.
 If you’re aware of a better resource, please let me know!

 MB/FC and Ad Fontes Media broadly agree on their bias ratings with only a few discrepancies that I’ve noticed.
 The main difference I’ve found is that you are much more likely to find a rating for a source in MB/FC than in Ad Fontes Media.